taoshidev/0xmarkets_contract/README.md

 To avoid front-running issues, most actions require two steps to execute:

-- User sends transaction with request details, e.g. deposit / withdraw liquidity, swap, increase / decrease position
+- User sends transaction with request details, e.g. deposit / withdraw liquidity, increase / decrease position
 - Keepers listen for the transactions, include the prices for the request then send a transaction to execute the request

 Prices are provided by an off-chain oracle system, which continually signs prices based on the time the prices were queried.